VDURA: Partnerships and recognition

 In April 2025, VDURA was included in the CRN Storage 100 list of software-defined storage vendors, noting the platform’s AI-oriented architecture and metadata engine.

 In August 2025, VDURA announced a research partnership with New Mexico State University to explore integrating NIST-standard post-quantum cryptography into its data platform for GPU-accelerated workflows.

 At ISC 2025, Goethe University Frankfurt discussed using VDURA’s platform alongside a large AMD GPU cluster for AI and scientific research workloads, reporting performance and scalability characteristics for 24×7 operation.

 In September 2024, VDURA announced a strategic partnership with Jeskell Systems, aimed at enhancing IT modernization efforts across federal, public sector, and commercial clients.

 VDURA also maintains collaborations with multiple technology partners in AI, data protection, HPC, and simulation, including AMD, ANSYS, Altair, Atempo, Autodesk, Cadence, and Agiga.

 Events and industry presence

 In March 2025, VDURA participated in NVIDIA GTC, showcasing real-world use cases such as Toyota’s use of large language models for traffic analysis and Valley Water’s application of AI for water-flow forecasting.

 In June 2025, the company hosted the VDURA AI Data Challenge @ ISC 2025 in Hamburg, demonstrating its data infrastructure for AI and HPC workloads (Booth G21).

 In July 2025, VDURA recapped AI demonstrations and webinars, emphasizing applications across transportation, environmental management, and scientific workloads.

 In August 2025, VDURA sponsored the Monterey Data Conference (MDC), presenting updates to the V11 platform and noting a contract with a U.S. federal systems integrator.

-In mid-2025, CEO Ken Claffey was named to Channel Insider’s list of "AI Leaders in the Channel".

 Later in 2025, VDURA is scheduled to exhibit at several additional international conferences, including: